MrApplejuice/libpic170x/doc/src/mainpage.md

 Please refer to the [Usage](#mainpage-usage) section for details on how to use the library before attempting to use it!

+# License

+This library is licensed under the Apache License, Version 2.0.
+See the the attached [LICENSE.md](@ref LICENSE.md) file for details.

 # Features

 - [Timer0 library](@ref timer0-guide) for coarse time-keeping